TomB30/camp-manager/README.md

 ### Mock Data
 The application comes pre-seeded with sample data including:
-- 8 children with various ages and allergies
+- 48 campers with various ages and allergies
-- 6 team members with different roles
+- 8 team members with different roles
-- 7 rooms of various types
+- 10 rooms of various types
-- Sample events for today's schedule
+- Sample events for a full week schedule

 ### Type Safety
 All data types are defined in the OpenAPI schema and automatically converted to TypeScript types, ensuring consistency when the backend is implemented.